Creating a design¶

 in the design

-section of some hierarchy.
+section of a separate hierarchy.

 Hierarchies¶